Regenchen/Regenchen.github.io/index.md

 <img src="https://raw.githubusercontent.com/Regenchen/Regenchen.github.io/master/assets/me.jpeg" width="200" height="200">
 Welcome to my web page!
 I am Yuchen Jin, currently a research assistant at Harvard Graduate School of Education.
-Here, I'd like to share with you, in most cases, my research experiences/ideas in **Education** and **Developmental Psychology**.
-Cultures, linguistics and sociology are the other things I would like to discuss here.
+Here, I'd like to share with you, in most cases, my research experiences and ideas in **Education** and **Developmental Psychology**.
+Early language and social-cognitive development is what I am most enthusiastic about.

 ## Education